dsal/dsal.github.io/index.md

 # Hello, I'm **Ahmad Salehi**

 DSAL Learning Zone is a curated space dedicated to exploring a wide range of scientific and technical topics.
-This platform serves as a resource hub for students, researchers, and professionals interested in: **Data Analysis and Visualization, Artificial Intelligence, Geospatial Data Analysis and Remote Sensing**.
+This platform serves as a resource hub for students, researchers, and professionals interested in: **Data Visualization, Artificial Intelligence, Geospatial Data Analysis and Remote Sensing**.

 Feel free to explore the following learning sections:
 - [Learning Remote Sensing](/rs)